Chenyi063/friendly_speech_synthesis/README.md

 ## Synthesize audios

-To synthesize audios with trained FS2 acoustic model, follow the commands below.
-Given that it is a multi-speaker FS2 model, we also need to specify the voice to synthesize from voices used for training FS2 acousticmmdoel with parameter `--speaker_id `.
+To synthesize audio using the trained FS2 acoustic model, please follow the commands provided below.
+Since it is a multi-speaker FS2 model, it is necessary to specify the voice to be synthesized by indicating the speaker ID corresponding to the voices utilized during the training of the FS2 acoustic model with the parameter `--speaker_id `.

 `python3 synthesize.py --text “今天上海的天气很好” --speaker_id 2 --restore_step 600000 --mode single -p ~/config/CN/preprocess1.yaml -m ~/config/CN/model1.yaml -t ~/config/CN/train1.yaml `

-For this project, it is important to control pitch, duration and energy acoustic features to transition from a neutral speech to friendly speech. the control of these acoustic features acn be realized with parameters `--pitch_control`, `--duration_control`, `--energy_control`.
+In this project, it is crucial to control pitch, duration, and energy acoustic features to smoothly transition from neutral speech to friendly speech.
+This control can be achieved through parameters `--pitch_control`, `--duration_control`, `--energy_control`.

 `python3 synthesize.py --text “今天上海的天气很好” --speaker_id 2 --restore_step 600000 --mode single -p config/CN/preprocess.yaml -m config/CN/model.yaml -t config/CN/train.yaml --pitch_control 1.2 --duration_control 0.9 --energy_control 1`

-The synthesized speech will be placed in `~/output/result`.
+The synthesized speech will be saved in the directory `~/output/result`.
 All the sentences synthesized for this project are stored in `synthesized_audios` folder.